Duration

 Single Supplement

-$130 (if traveling with a group and you prefer a private room)
+$150 (if traveling with a group and you prefer a private room in the Kathmandu hotel)

 Sustainability